werewolf2188/BSPAlgorithm/README.md

 I've also added ImGUI for SDL in the project, and there's no need to install since the dynamic library is embedded in the project already.

-There's only two requirements you can see it in action.
+There are a few requirements you can see it in action.

 ## Requirements.

+### Mac.
 - It is needed for the user to install SDL before running this.
-You can find it [here](https://www.libsdl.org)
+You can find it [here](https://www.libsdl.org).
+It should be inside `/usr/local/lib`

-- This project was developed in Xcode and in a Mac.
-It does not have a makefile nor a VS solution or anything that could be useful for other OS.
-In fact, the Xcode project installs the libImGUISDL.dylib where it belongs in Mac (inside `/usr/local/lib`).
-Feel free to make it work in other OS, since it only uses standard c++ and SDL.
+### Windows.
+- Install Clang with GCC (MinGW is the option you will want).
+Don't forget to rename the MinGW make to make!
+- Optional: Visual studio to open the solution file.
+Otherwise, just use `make` to run the compiler/linker.

 ## Contents